jpittis/old-blog/articles/ruby_blocks_with_lisp_macros.md

      result))
 ````

+At read / compile time, `addr` and `port` are replaced and the body of the
+macro is pasted into the let statement so that it binds to result.

-And we can call this macro similarly to above except that we no longer
+We can call this macro similarly to above except that we no longer
 need to pass in a lambda.

 ````lisp